tonesija/margins-gql-task/README.md

 - better error (response) handling in the schema layer
 - expiry of email verification tokens
 - move authorization layer to the Core app for more granular control (deemed not needed for task)
+- don't use GraphQL inputs as arguements for services

 #### Notes: